TidesDB GO API Reference

 tidesdb "github.com/tidesdb/tidesdb-go")

-func main() { config := tidesdb.Config{ DBPath: "./mydb", NumFlushThreads: 2, NumCompactionThreads: 2, LogLevel: tidesdb.LogInfo, BlockCacheSize: 64 * 1024 * 1024, MaxOpenSSTables: 256, LogToFile: false, // Write logs to file instead of stderr LogTruncationAt: 24 * 1024 * 1024, // Log file truncation size (24MB default) }
+func main() { config := tidesdb.Config{ DBPath: "./mydb", NumFlushThreads: 2, NumCompactionThreads: 2, LogLevel: tidesdb.LogInfo, BlockCacheSize: 64 * 1024 * 1024, MaxOpenSSTables: 256, MaxMemoryUsage: 0, // Global memory limit in bytes (0 = auto, 80% of system RAM) LogToFile: false, // Write logs to file instead of stderr LogTruncationAt: 24 * 1024 * 1024, // Log file truncation size (24MB default) ObjectStore: nil, // Object store connector (nil = local only) ObjectStoreConfig: nil, // Object store behavior config (nil = defaults) }

 db, err := tidesdb.Open(config) if err != nil { log.Fatal(err) } defer db.Close()

-fmt.Println("Database opened successfully")}Backup
+fmt.Println("Database opened successfully")}Default Configuration

 Create an on-disk snapshot of an open database without blocking normal reads/writes.